dylan-lang/dylan-programming-book/source/slots.rst

 not need to be the same as the cruising speeds of MD-80s.

 .. index::
-   single: virtual slots
+   single: virtual slot
    single: virtual slot allocation
-   single: slots; virtual
+   single: slot; virtual

 .. _slots-virtual-slots: